Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Vancouver Hot Chocolate Festival

 It’s not really a “festival …”

 At the Vancouver Hot Chocolate Festival don’t expect parades, balloons, live entertainment, fireworks or even craft activities and face painting for children.
-It’s not that kind of festival at all.
+It’s not that kind of festival.
 Again, it’s an excuse for a unique cup of hot chocolate, but a good one!

 Given that Vancouver’s winter can start to get dreary by the end of January and early February, any excuse to indulge in something like hot chocolate is a welcome opportunity!